7 Best 22LR Rifles for Plinkers, Hunters, and Survivalists in 2024 [UPDATED]

 Trigger

 The trigger is another thing I pay close attention to.
-The trigger pulls and weight differs from rifle to rifle, so I recommend finding one with your ideal weight.
+The trigger pulls and weight differ from rifle to rifle, so I recommend finding one with your ideal weight.
 You would want to go with a light pull, crisp, and clean trigger because the way a trigger breaks can help you time your shots and impact your accuracy.
 Some 22LRs come with adjustable triggers that help you customize the pull weight, so keep an eye out for that too!

 Safety features